YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How do I know whether the shedding is still active?

 The first sign is the story.
 When did the shedding start?
-Was there a fever, infection, stressful event, childbirth, new medicine, stopped medicine, rapid weight change, low protein intake, or new medical diagnosis one to several months before the shedding appeared?
-Telogen effluvium often has a delay between the trigger and the visible hair fall, so the cause is not always obvious on the day the patient notices shedding.
+Was there a fever, infection, stressful event, childbirth, new medicine, stopped medicine, rapid weight change, low protein intake, or new medical diagnosis one to several months before it appeared?
+Telogen effluvium often has a delay between the trigger and the visible hair fall, so the cause is not always obvious on the day you first notice shedding.

 The second sign is the pattern.
 Telogen effluvium often feels diffuse.
-Hair comes out from many areas, and the patient may describe a sudden drop in volume rather than one clean bald spot.
-Pattern hair loss usually has a more recognizable distribution, such as temples, frontal hairline, mid scalp, crown, or a widening part.
+Hair comes out from many areas, and the change is usually a sudden drop in volume rather than one clean bald spot.
+Pattern hair loss usually has a more recognizable distribution, such as temples, frontal hairline, mid-scalp, crown, or a widening part.
 The two can overlap, so a consultation should not rely on one photograph, one anxious week, or one shower where more hair came out than usual.

 The third sign is measurement over time.
-I want to compare current photos with older photos, examine the donor area, look for miniaturization when needed, and ask whether the shedding is slowing.
-If there are symptoms or history suggesting anemia, thyroid disease, nutritional deficiency, postpartum shedding, or another medical trigger, blood tests before a hair transplant can be part of safe planning rather than a formality.
+I compare current photos with older photos, examine the donor area, look for miniaturization when needed, and ask whether shedding is slowing.
+If the story suggests anemia, thyroid disease, nutritional deficiency, postpartum shedding, or another medical trigger, blood tests before a hair transplant can be part of safe planning rather than a formality.

 What if the shedding is improving but the scalp still looks thin?

-This is the point where timing matters.
+Timing matters here.
 If shedding has clearly slowed but the scalp still looks thin, I do not judge the final transplant plan from the first quiet week.
-I want to see whether short regrowing hairs appear, whether the part, crown, or hairline remains stable in repeated photos, and whether the donor area has returned to its usual appearance.
+I check for short regrowing hairs, repeated-photo stability, a readable hairline/crown pattern, and whether the donor area has returned to its usual appearance.

 If the donor area is also thinner than usual, surgery should wait.
 Donor grafts come from a limited area, so the scalp picture needs to be stable before that reserve is used.
 Operating while the donor looks artificially weak can lead to an overly cautious plan.
 Operating while the recipient area looks artificially empty can lead to an overly aggressive plan.
 Both mistakes come from reading the scalp too early.